|

 Oxford Sinfonia

-As well as a plethora of budget eateries throughout
+There's a big choice of budget eateries

-Oxford, the town centre and Jericho areas have several
+in Oxford.
+In addition, the town centre and Jericho areas have several

-Jamie's Italian and a
+Jamie's Italian and

 Brasserie Blanc,